zatserkl/donation-analytics-project/README.md

 # Remarks on the code implementation

-The variables for the column numbers in the module parser.py are in upper case intentionally because they were not typed but copied/pasted from the documentation (to avoid typos).
+The variables for the column numbers in the module parser.py are made in upper case intentionally because they were not typed but copied/pasted from the documentation (to avoid typos).